‘Fill Them Out’

 - You cannot sell Pilates.
 You can only sell yourself as a guide for them.
 Pilates is your tool but they are buying you and your expertise.

 So, now that you know my 3 biggest things to keep in mind during your first time session you are probably wanting to know what questions I ask exactly.
-Well, for that you will have to join me for my webinar on “asking the right questions on Wednesday” or my course on “first-time to lifetime” and if you’re in Australia or New Zealand I will be teaching this workshop in person in November!
+Well, for that you will have to join me for my courses on “Stop Losing The Clients You Have” or “Converting First Time Clients.”

 What questions do you know are key for converting a first time client?